ofabricio/bnf/README.md

 - We always get a flat tree like the above as result.
   Only by using functions we can get a real tree out of it; they are described in the next section.
 - The parser starts from upper left (`expr = num ...`) and goes rightward.
-- Every terminal symbol emits a token.
+- Every terminal symbol emits a token (a node in the tree).
 - There can be recursive calls, when a statement calls itself (see [Example 1](#example-1)).

 This is the struct returned by the `bnf.Parse(b, src)` function: